Tretinoin: Side effects

-Skin use
+Dermatology

-Topical tretinoin is only for use on the skin and should not be applied to eyes or mucosal tissues.
+Topical tretinoin is for use only on the skin and should not be applied to eyes or mucosal tissues.
 Common side effects include skin irritation, redness, swelling, and blistering.
 If irritation is a problem, a decrease in the frequency of application to every other or every third night can be considered, and the frequency of application can be increased as tolerance improves.
 The fine skin flaking that is often seen can be gently exfoliated with a washcloth.
 A non-comedogenic facial moisturizer can also be applied if needed.
-Delaying application of the retinoid for at least 20 minutes after washing and drying the face may also be helpful.
+Delaying the application of the retinoid for at least 20 minutes after washing and drying the face may also be helpful.
 Topical retinoids are not true photosensitizing drugs, but people using topical retinoids have described symptoms of increased sun sensitivity.
-This is thought to be due to thinning of the stratum corneum leading to a decreased barrier against ultraviolet light exposure, as well as an enhanced sensitivity due to the presence of cutaneous irritation.
+This is thought to be due to the thinning of the stratum corneum leading to a decreased barrier against ultraviolet light exposure, as well as an enhanced sensitivity due to the presence of cutaneous irritation.

-Leukemia use
+Acute Promyelocytic Leukemia

 The oral form of the drug has boxed warnings concerning the risks of retinoic acid syndrome and leukocytosis.
 Other significant side effects include a risk of thrombosis, benign intracranial hypertension in children, high lipids (hypercholesterolemia and/or hypertriglyceridemia), and liver damage.

 There are many significant side effects from this drug that include malaise (66%), shivering (63%), hemorrhage (60%), infections (58%), peripheral edema (52%), pain (37%), chest discomfort (32%), edema (29%), disseminated intravascular coagulation (26%), weight increase (23%), injection site reactions (17%), anorexia (17%), weight decrease (17%), and myalgia (14%).

-Respiratory side effects usually signify retinoic acid syndrome, and include upper respiratory tract disorders (63%), dyspnea (60%), respiratory insufficiency (26%), pleural effusion (20%), pneumonia (14%), rales (14%), and expiratory wheezing (14%), and many others at less than 10%.
+Respiratory side effects usually signify retinoic acid syndrome (also called differentiation syndrome), and include upper respiratory tract disorders (63%), dyspnea (60%), respiratory insufficiency (26%), pleural effusion (20%), pneumonia (14%), rales (14%), and expiratory wheezing (14%), and many others at less than 10%.
 Around 23% of people taking the drug have reported earache or a feeling of fullness in their ears.
 Gastrointestinal disorders include bleeding (34%), abdominal pain (31%), diarrhea (23%), constipation (17%), dyspepsia (14%), and swollen belly (11%) and many others at less than 10%.

-In the cardiovascular system, side effects include arrhythmias (23%), flushing (23%), hypotension (14%), hypertension (11%), phlebitis (11%), and cardiac failure (6%) and for 3% of patients: cardiac arrest, myocardial infarction, enlarged heart, heart murmur, ischemia, stroke, myocarditis, pericarditis, pulmonary hypertension, secondary cardiomyopathy.
+Cardiovascular side effects include arrhythmias (23%), flushing (23%), hypotension (14%), hypertension (11%), phlebitis (11%), and cardiac failure (6%) and for 3% of patients: cardiac arrest, myocardial infarction, enlarged heart, heart murmur, ischemia, stroke, myocarditis, pericarditis, pulmonary hypertension, secondary cardiomyopathy.

 In the nervous system, side effects include dizziness (20%), paresthesias (17%), anxiety (17%), insomnia (14%), depression (14%), confusion (11%), and many others at less than 10% frequency.

 In the urinary system, side effects include chronic kidney disease (11%) and several others at less than 10% frequency.